“Freely you have received; freely give” (Matthew 10:8, NIV).

 - While large gifts can be life-giving to any ministry, research also shows that people who have less generally give more.
 Why?
 It seems they tend to be more empathetic and attentive to the most immediate needs.

-- If you want to take a deeper dive into the scientific study of generosity, check out this white paper.
+- If you want to take a deeper dive into the science of generosity, check out this white paper.

 - Last year, Greg shared the story of Jim, a truck driver, who lived out this connection between gratitude and generosity.